oliverbenns/exercises/README.md

-# Solutions
+# Practice

-Solutions to various problems and interview questions.
+Practice exercises.
+Solutions to problems, testing patterns and answers to interview questions.
 All tackled for the knowledge gain.

 ## Getting started
 - `nvm install`